 - Foster our students’ development of empathy

 - Teach children to think and act in socially responsible ways

-- Promote respectful, kind and healthy student-teacher and student-student
+- Promote respectful, kind, and healthy interactions

 - Have students recognize themselves as part of a team

 Our approach is to help children become aware of how their actions affect themselves and others.
 We do our best to ensure students receive positive reinforcement throughout each day.
 We know and recognize that everyone makes mistakes from time to time.
 Our expectation is that students’ responses to mistakes positively impact their behavioral growth over time.
 At Sage Canyon, we utilize four types of logical consequences: